-There are other things to consider, such as clothing, fly line cleaners and line floatants, fly floatants, gloves, hats, and sun protection.
+There is other river fishing gear to consider, such as clothing, fly line cleaners and line floatants, fly floatants, gloves, hats, and sun protection.
 I discuss all of this on my page, Everything You Need To Fly Fishing.

 Keep in mind, these are just recommended ad-ons, but you can fly fish without them.